 Laundry detergent… it’s essential and it’s not easy to find one that’s cruelty-free.
 So I’ve gathered them all in one post!
 Plus some fabric softener options.

 Most of the detergents below are suitable for both top-loading and front-loading washing machines.
 Also, they tend to be greener and less toxic than traditional detergents, which is always a plus.
 If you’re sensitive to a specific ingredient, definitely check the labels to ensure that those ingredients aren’t in there.
-Green detergents are healthier, but they’re not always exactly healthy!
+Green detergents are generally more gentle, but they’re not perfect.

 3. Scent + Dye Free Dropps (Laundry Detergent) — These are capsules you just pop in the washer.

-5. Earth Friendly Products Magnolia & Lily (Laundry Detergent w/ Softener) — I’m currently using this one.
+5. ECOS Magnolia & Lily (Laundry Detergent w/ Softener) — I’m currently using this one and we purchase it from Costco.
 It’s Leaping Bunny-certified.

 2. Dropps Orange Blossom Scent Booster (Fabric Softener, $28 for 6-pack) — Abe’s stocks many Dropps products.